eknag/cudacave/_posts/2021-11-02-raytune_exploration.markdown

 redis.exceptions.ConnectionError: Error 32 while writing to socket.
 Broken pipe.
 {% endhighlight %}

-Since I have absolutely zero experience with radis, and honestly I'm not sure what a socket or a pipe are, I was a little bewildered.
-I felt like I had followed the tutorial exactly, but it just didn't work at all.
+I WAS A LITTLE BEWILDERED since I have zero experience with radis, and honestly, I'm not sure what a socket or a pipe are.
+I felt like I had followed the tutorial, but it just didn't work at all.
 Thankfully, I quickly ran into [This Glorious Thread](https://github.com/ray-project/ray/issues/12157) which pointed to the [User Guide on Handling Large Datasets](https://docs.ray.io/en/latest/tune/user-guide.html#handling-large-datasets).
-It seemed odd, since CIFAR10 is hardly a large dataset.
+It seemed odd since CIFAR10 is hardly a large dataset.
 However, it worked flawlessly.
 I'm still a bit confused why.
-All I had to do was change
+All I had to do was change the following.

 {% highlight python %}
 results = tune.run(